Klodii/dotfiles/.config/nvim/README.md

 Press Enter to execute the current line (and close the command-line window); or Press Ctrl-c to edit the command; or Press Ctrl-c twice to close the command-line window (cancel).

+# Usefull tricks

+### Highlight in comments
+To highlight gouprs in comments, like TODOs you have to install for treesitter `:TSInstall comments`

+To list all highlight groups type: `:hi`, for more infor `:h highlight`